 Research suggests overweight and obese women are more likely to have large babies.
 And babies born big are more likely to become obese as children.

-It was also suggested in my many articles researched on causes of weight challenges, that if you were large as a baby you’d most likely have a difficult maintaining a healthy weight most of your life.
+It was also suggested, in my many articles researched on causes of weight challenges, that if you were large as a baby you’d most likely have a difficult time maintaining a healthy weight most of your life.

-So, back to me…could it be that I was born chunky hence would battle weight or at least need to seriously work on my healthy lifestyle to keep from inching up to 234 pounds as I once was?
+So, back to me…could it be that I was born chunky, hence would battle weight, or at least need to seriously work on my healthy lifestyle in order to keep from inching up to 234 pounds, as I once was?

 And as we age don’t we shrink?
 What would happen to the weight then?
 Perhaps we’d be weighing higher than our recommended number in one of those crazy 20-span charts!
 What about bone size and ethnic background, and environment, and bad habits?

-No, I don’t think we can say we are in the clear and will become our skinny little self as we edge into the elder years.
+No, I don’t think we can say we are in the clear, and we’ll become our skinny little self as we edge into the elder years.